Saudi Arabia Visit Report: Advancing Japan-Led GX & Resilience Technologies through Tokyo’s Global South GX Project

 Japan’s GX Technologies × Saudi Vision 2030

-The Tokyo Metropolitan Government’s briefing materials also explicitly introduced SAKIGAKE JAPAN as a company presenting an “off-grid cold storage–powered decentralized logistics model,” confirming its relevance to Saudi policy priorities.
+Official Tokyo Metropolitan Government documents also explicitly cite SAKIGAKE JAPAN as a company advocating an “autonomous, decentralized logistics model utilizing off-grid refrigeration infrastructure.”
+This inspection clearly demonstrated that our envisioned “sustainable logistics model” is fully aligned with the country’s growth strategy.as a company presenting an “off-grid cold storage–powered decentralized logistics model,” confirming its relevance to Saudi policy priorities.

 From Product Sales to Long-Term Strategic Partnerships